huggingface/blog/stable-diffusion-inference-intel.md

     print(latency)
 ```

-With this updated version, inference latency is further reduced from 11.9 seconds to **5.05 seconds**.
-That's almost an extra 2x acceleration thanks to IPEX and AMX.
+With this updated version, inference latency is further reduced from 11.9 seconds to **5.4 seconds**.
+That's more than 2x acceleration thanks to IPEX and AMX.

 Can we extract a bit more performance?
 Yes, with schedulers!